Anthony-E-Cruz/Distribution-Divergence/README.md

 ## Functionality and MVPs
  Users will see a modal with a welcome message and instructions
- Graph will be presented with years on the X axis and statistics on the Y axis Data will be retreived using API calls to iexcloud Users will be able to add data types and see its influence on market prices on the line graph
+ Graph will be presented with years on the X axis and statistics on the Y axis
+ Data will be retreived using API calls to iexcloud
+ Users will be able to add data types by clicking on the checkbox and see its influence on market prices on the line graph

 ## Wireframe